Nonannet/pyhoff/README.md

 # pyhoff

-This python code allows to read and write the most common Beckhoff bus terminals ("Busklemmen") using the bus coupler BK9050 ("Busskoppler BK9050") over Ethernet TCP/IP.
+The pyhoff package allows to read and write the most common Beckhoff and WAGO bus terminals ("Busklemmen") using the bus coupler ("Busskoppler") BK9000, BK9050, BK9100 or WAGO 750_352 over Ethernet TCP/IP based on ModBus TCP.

 It depends on the package pyModbusTCP.
 This can be installed with: